-You have often acknowledged how Tully Blanchard and Magnum T.A. were among your favorites.
+You (Steve Corino) have often acknowledged how Tully Blanchard and Magnum T.A. were among your favorites.
 Can you see any similarities in them with anyone you have ever faced or seen compete?

-Rising to prominence as part of ECW, what did that opportunity provide you?
+Rising to prominence as part of ECW, what did that opportunity provide Steve Corino?
 Were there always plans for you to compete for prominent titles like you did?
 What was Paul Heyman’s influence like?

 Discuss your time in TNA.
 The personalities and management.
 Would you have considered them as a legitimate option to mainstream fans to WWE, or were there others at that particular time?

-Your initial incarnation in ROH took part after leaving TNA.
+The initial incarnation of Steve Corino in ROH took part after leaving TNA.
 Did you ever foresee the opportunities coming from them at the time that you did?
 How was it working with guys like Homicide and Colt Cabana at the time?

 Upon your return, did you find there to be a period of adjustment competing against the younger talent?